destinyae/docs-4/docs/1.concepts/data-flow/token-transfer-flow.md

 So, in our case the receiver is **bob.near** and that account belongs to a different [Shard](/build/data-infrastructure/lake-data-structures/shard) that's why the [Receipt](/build/data-infrastructure/lake-data-structures/receipt) moves to the receiver's Shard and is put in the execution queue.

-In our example the Receipt is executed in the very next Block.
+In our example, the Receipt is executed in the very next Block.

 ![The Receipt is executed in the next Block](/docs/flow/04-send-nears-flow.png)